bakalianosm/Virtual-Bartender-System/README.md

 ![System Design Diagram](system_design/system_architecture_white.png)

 ### train_model
-The `train_model` folder was used for training the model for the user perception subsystem.
-It contains scripts and data used during the training process.
+The `train_model` folder was used for training the different models for the user perception subsystem.
+It contains scripts used during the training process.
+For training data the DiffusionFER_S dataset was used.

 ### Pipeline